 Points can be shifted on a grid by moving them left or right and/or up or down.

-This is called translating a point and has nothing to do with other languages.
+This is called translating a point.

 In maths, translate means shift or move.